-Entering the construction industry in 1978, at the start of affirmative action, Eisenberg was among the first women to become a licensed, journey-level electrician in the International Brotherhood of Electrical Workers (IBEW); and worked fifteen years on Boston-area construction sites.
+Entering the construction industry in 1978 at the start of affirmative action, Eisenberg was among the first women to become a licensed, journey-level electrician in the International Brotherhood of Electrical Workers (IBEW); and worked fifteen years on Boston-area construction sites.
 In 1991, she began to interview other tradeswomen pioneers from across the United States.
-Those oral histories became the basis for her nonfiction book, We’ll Call You If We Need You: Experiences of Women Working Construction, selected as a New York Times Notable Book and developed into a feature film screenplay (unproduced) by MGM.
-Through her writing, art, and activism, she helped shape the cultural expression and analytical thinking of the tradeswomen’s movement nationally and internationally, speaking at the International Labour Organization in Geneva, Switzerland, and the U.S. Department of Labor in Washington, D.C..
-A consultant on employment equity, she is a recipient of the Samuel Gompers Union Leadership Award from City University of New York, and served on the Planning Committee of the First National IBEW WomenÊ¼s Conference.
+Those oral histories became the basis for We’ll Call You If We Need You and a touring mixed media installation, On Equal Terms, that combines poetry, 3-D mixed media, audio, photography, found objects, witness, and artifacts.
+As 2016-2017 Twink Frey Visiting Social Activist at the University of Michigan’s Center for the Education of Women, she began to transform the 900-square-foot physical installation into an interactive online exhibition, On Equal Terms: gender & solidarity.
+Through her writing, art, and activism, she has helped shape the cultural expression and analytical thinking of the tradeswomen’s movement nationally and internationally, speaking at the International Labour Organization in Geneva, Switzerland, and the U.S. Department of Labor in Washington, D.C., and serving on the Planning Committee of the First National IBEW Women’s Conference.

 Her work has been awarded “Negotiating the Social Contract” and “Freedom and Justice for All” grants from Mass Humanities, as well as grants from the 21st Century ILGWU Heritage Fund, the Berger-Marks Foundation, Puffin Foundation, Poets & Writers, the Samuel Gompers Union Leadership Award from CUNY, and three writing fellowship at Hedgebrook.

 Currently, she is a Resident Artist/Scholar at the Brandeis Women’s Studies Research Center, where she directs the On Equal Terms Project.